 Lifetime access to 50+ hours of advanced wilderness medicine podcasts

 No. You only need to attend one live Zoom Wilderness First Aid class OR complete the self-paced video course.

 No problem!
-Choose your state-specific module based on the region where you live or hope to visit.
+Choose your regional module based on the weather, terrain and wildlife in the area where you live or hope to visit.